fabpico/spotify-playlists-backupper/README.md

 ## Run backup

-Bash into the docker container, run `app:backup-playlists`.
+Bash into the docker container, run `php symfony/bin/console app:backup-playlists`.
 Your backup will be located in `./backups`.